 No, seriously, when you cut out pictures from magazines, it’s always like the second choice.

 Imagine you want a great sports car.

-Then you might find a white BMW in a magazine, but in reality what you actually want is a pink Mustang.
-A picture, of exactly that pink Mustang you want, is definitely more effective.
+Now, you might find a white BMW in a magazine, but in reality, what you actually want is a pink Mustang.
+A picture of exactly that pink Mustang you want is definitely more effective.

 That’s why you should invest in a cheap photo printer.

 Don’t want to create a physical vision board?
 Checkout out these seven ideas on how to make a vision board online for digital vision board ideas or to learn how to make a vision board on your phone.
 We even cover how to make a manifestation board on Pinterest.